 Visit the Revolutionary Museum of Chongjin

-Dinner and drinks at Namgang Restaurant – during dinner we’ll have the option to dance and sing with the Korean waitresses
+Dinner and drinks at Namgang Restaurant – during dinner we’ll have the option to dance and sing with the Korean waitresses.

-Overnight at Chongjin Hotel
+Overnight and drinks at Chongjin Hotel

 Drive to Mt.
 Chilbo (3 hours) stopping along the coastal road for some gorgeous scenic views

 On the way stopping at the North Hamngyong Mushroom Factory – Here we can see how mushrooms are produced as well as sample the local product.

 Arrive at the entrance to Mt.
 Chilbo for an explanation of the area using the world’s largest mineral painting map as a guide.

 Begin your easy hike through the mountains of Chilbo – this region is the most famous part of North Hamgyong province and has lots of colourful stories to explain the various rock structures.

 On the way stopping by Kaesim Buddhist Temple and meet the local monk